 Dogs generally have a short attention span and learn more in fragmented sessions.
 As such, try to keep your training short and substantial.
 When your dog is already familiar with the basics, you could proceed with the hunting-specific skills, such as pointing, retrieving, and tracking.
 Then, you may train it to hunt rabbits and squirrels before taking them to hunt big games.

 For best results, you may also need to ensure your dog’s overall health.
-Feed it properly and walk with it during your workouts.
-Also, make sure that it has already completed its vaccination.
+Feed it properly with a diet that suits the breed, e.g checking the Nutra Thrive for Dogs ingredients list to see if it has the right protein content.
+Walk the dog during your workouts to help keep it active.
+Make sure that it has already completed its vaccination.
 Lastly, remember to avoid letting your dog drink water in the pond or river to avoid infection.
 Hence, you need to prepare food and water for your hunting trip for your pet’s safety.

 - Practice Shooting